 Germs are everywhere.
 Your sneezy kids and stuffy-nosed coworkers remind us of this fact nearly every day.
 We know that the best way to keep yourself and your household healthy is by regularly washing your hands with soap and warm water.
 The only problem is… finding a sink and soap dispenser isn’t always possible — in the car, at the playground or while sitting through a meeting.

-According to the CDC, the next best option is to use an alcohol-based hand sanitizer that contains at least 60% alcohol.
+According to the CDCLink opens in a new tab, the next best option is to use an alcohol-based hand sanitizer that contains at least 60% alcohol.
 Below we have outlined some tips for keeping hand sanitizer and disinfectant wipes accessible all the time.

 In Your Purse